Nutrifai/dynamodb/README.md

 - `name`: Full name of the user.
 - `email`: User email address.
 - `createdAt`: Timestamp when the user account was created.
+- `isNutri`: Boolean, indicates whether the user is a nutritionist or not

 ## 2. Session Table